microsoft/ELL/INSTALL.md

     > cmake -G "Visual Studio 14 2015 Win64" ..

 **Important:** don't forget the two dots (..) at the end of the command!
-This command creates a solution file named `EMLL.sln`, along with other files.
+This command creates a solution file named `ELL.sln`, along with other files.
 By default, the solution file also builds interfaces using SWIG and code documentation using Doxygen.
 Alternatively, you can turn these options of by typing:

     > cmake -G "Visual Studio 14 2015 Win64" -DSWIG_ENABLED=false -DDOXYGEN_ENABLED=false ..

 There are two ways to build the library.
 One option is to open the solution file in Visual Studio and build it there.
 To do this, type:

-    > EMLL.sln
+    > ELL.sln

 Visual studio will open the solution.
 Chose either the "Debug" configuration or the "Release" configuration, and use the shortcut Ctrl+Shift+B to build the solution.